“If history were taught in the form of stories, it would never be forgotten.”

 I studied Art History and Communications at the University of Oregon and earned my Master’s in Architectural History at the University of Washington.
 I am a lifelong resident of the Pacific Northwest and mother of two amazing children, a labradoodle and three hens.
 I was born and raised in Portland, Oregon and have lived in Seattle since 2000.

 My upbringing in this beautiful corner of the US has fostered a passion for the environment and the role of sustainable design in combatting climate change.
 I am an avid reader of historical nonfiction and am interested in all aspects of American history.
-I serve as Vice President of the Queen Anne Historical Society’s board of directors and write regular features on the neighborhood’s history.
+I serve as President of the Queen Anne Historical Society’s board of directors and write regular features on the neighborhood’s history.

 When I am not steeping my mind in the past, I enjoy cooking for friends and family, escaping to the beauty of nature that surrounds me and playing cribbage with anyone who’s feeling lucky.